 - features

-- markers_type
+- feature_type

 A character value specifying the type of markers to find.
 Possible values are "all", "paired", "conserved", and "disturbed".
+Pseudobulk analysis currently supports only

-- grouping.var
+"all".- grouping.var

 A character value specifying the grouping variable for finding conserved or disturbed markers.
 This parameter is only used when markers_type is "conserved" or "disturbed".